PlanQK/expert-platform-docker/README.md

-# User Guide for applying the NISQ Analyzer on PlanQK Platform Data
+# User Guide to Applying the NISQ Analyzer on PlanQK Platform Data

 This guidance guides you through the [QC Atlas UI](https://github.com/UST-QuAntiL/qc-atlas-ui) for applying the [NISQ Analyzer](https://github.com/UST-QuAntiL/nisq-analyzer) on given implementations of the PlanQK Platform for